Quartz/interface/README.md

 #### Suggested

+* Use `props.children` when appropriate, for example when a component will render a single element with an open and closing HTML tag
+* If a prop’s sole purpose is to forward a value to an HTML attribute or React event handler, use the camel-cased name of that attribute, e.g. a prop that populates an `aria-label` attribute and nothing else should be named `ariaLabel` and not, for example, `label` or `a11yLabel`
 * Components that have some degree of interactivity should include a suite of unit tests in a `[COMPONENT_NAME].test.js` file.
 Tests that check for idempotent render output, such as snapshot tests, are discouraged
+* A component’s spacing, i.e. margin, is typically the responsibility of the component consumer and should not be included in the component files.

 ### TK: Component story template